tm-a-t/telegram-bot-handbook/pages/folds/tutorial/rules.md

 As we've seen, `return '...'` is useful when you want to tell the user you're finished.

-If you want to send messages in other times, you can always use the Telethon methods.
+Of course, you may want to send messages in other cases: maybe send multiple messagees, send a message with a file, or send a message and then do something else.
-Let's quickly overview the three methods I usually use:
+Then, you can use Telethon methods.

+Here are some methods that may be helpful:

 - `message.respond()` is the shortcut to send a new message to the same chat as `message`
 - `message.reply()` is the shortcut to send a new message as a reply to `message`